mark-wiemer/luanti-void-game/README.md

 Some necessary game files are used.

-* `game.conf` – Sets the human-readable name of the game as per Minetest API
+* `game.conf` – Sets the human-readable name of the game as per Luanti API
 * `README.md` – This document
 * `LICENSE.txt` – Licensing information for the whole game including all the mods
 * `mods/void_essential` – This mod adds essential things for properly running a map generator